 This rigorous studio experience challenges students to select media and processes appropriate to the development of their individual vision/voice.
 Students will engage in a variety of material investigations through research and manipulation.
 Natural processes, kinetics, light, and sound are presented as sculptural elements.
 A study of contemporary sculptural practices supports the studio experience.

 Sculpture: Installation (SC302)Credits:3

-Sculpture: Installation focuses on open forms, arrangement of elements in space, interaction with an audience, and issues of context.
-Students may create immersive environments, intervene in public settings, and/or invite participation.
+Sculpture: Installation addresses space as a sculptural element with a focus on the arrangement of elements, interaction with an audience/participants, and issues of context.
+Students will create immersive environments, intervene in public settings, and/or invite participation.
 Concepts of the public, privacy, boundaries, scale, and place are addressed.
-A study of contemporary 3D practices supports the studio experience.
+Ephemeral processes/elements like natural forces, light, sound, time, and movement are presented as sculptural elements A study of contemporary sculptural, spatial practices supports the studio experience.

 Sculpture: Performance (SC305)Credits:3